tisem-digital-marketing/2023-smwa/docs/about/announcements.md

     * **[Pre-Course Survey](https://forms.gle/rxFYL7sgzqciD9DK6)**.
         * Please fill this out before the course begins.

-    * **Choose a Lab Section**: Please use [Canvas](https://canvas.uvt.nl/) to sign up for a Lab Section.
-If you have not chosen one by Thursday of week 1 at 5pm CEST, the instructors will allocate you to a section randomly.
-If you are allocated, there is no opportunity to change sections.

     * **Course Preparation**.
 We've provided some materials to help you install the required software and refresh your Git and R skills before starting the class.
 Check it out before the course begins.

     *  **Installation Guide**.
 Under the 'Course Preparation' menu, there are pages to walk you through the steps needed to install all the software for the course.